vijaysuryaw/ineuron_assignments/README.md

 # ineuron_assignments
-My ineuron assignments for the course Job Guaranteed BigData Bootcamp 2.0
+My ineuron assignments for the course of Job Guaranteed BigData Bootcamp 2.0